mirca/mirca.github.io-www/_posts/2017-02-28-gsoc-application.md

 </p>

 <p style='text-align: justify;'>
-In this blog post I am going to briefly describe some important steps about student's applications to the Google Summer of Code program.
+In this blog post, I'm going to briefly describe some important steps about student's applications to the Google Summer of Code program.
 </p>